 Are there employees in your organisation that are disengaged at work?
 Is this disengaged demeanour affecting overall productivity?
 If the answers to these questions is ‘yes’ then there’s something to worry about.

 Be it due to external or internal factors, more and more employees are increasingly unwilling to give their best at work.
 As the HR, you might be reading this article because you have tried every trick in the book to make your employees more engaged at work and are seeking new ways.
-Well, we suggest you to encourage intrapreneurship in your organisation to boost employee engagement.
+Well, we suggest you to encourage intrapreneurship in your organisation to boost employees engagement.

 Who Qualifies as an Intrapreneur?